plicca/summerfish-swagger/README.md

 `summerfish-swagger` is still very early in its life.

 ##  Future features
-- Support more router (currently we only support gorrila mux)
+- Support more routers (currently we only support gorrila mux)
-- Add more test coverage
+- Increase test coverage
-- Iron out the implementation
 - Your suggestion here :)

 ##  Help us out